McModknower/knowrob/doc/Releasing.md

 7. Enter a description of the changes since the last release.
 8. Click on "Publish release".
 9. The release is now available on the GitHub page of the KnowRob repository.
+10. Change the version number in the `package.xml` file to the next minot version (e.g., `1.1.0`).

+### Releasing a patch version

+To release a patch version, follow these steps:

+1. Create a new branch from the release branch with latest patches (e.g., `v1.0.2`).
+2. Cherry-pick the commits that should be included in the patch release.
+3. Follow the steps for releasing a snapshot of the dev branch.